kyma-project/btp-manager/docs/e2e_tests.md

 The registry URL and component name are predefined.

 > **NOTE:**
-> The module image tag has form 0.0.0-PR-<PR number> due to component description requirements imposed by tooling used.
+> The module image tag has the form 0.0.0-PR-<PR number> due to component description requirements imposed by the tooling used.

 The tests are executed by Github Actions workflow (`e2e-test-k3s.yaml`).
 The Kubernetes cluster is created, and sources are checked out.
 The workflow waits till the OCI module image is available for fetching.